IsraSuper/IsraSuper/README.md

 - 👋 Hi, I’m @IsraSuper
-- 👀 I’m interested in Front End web devolpment.
+- 👀 I’m interested in IOS development.
-- 🌱 I’m currently learning HTML CSS JS.
+- 🌱 I’m currently learning Xcode, SwiftUI, UI/UX.
 - 💞️ I’m looking to collaborate on Projects.
-- 📫 How to reach me Phone number of Facebook Account
+- 📫 How to reach me E-mail israakheder98@gmail.com .

 <!---
 IsraSuper/IsraSuper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.